Cinema Art Theater

 AMERICAN THEATER

-By 1941, the American Theatre was operated by Warner Bros.
+By 1941, the American Theater was operated by Warner Bros.
 Circuit Management Corp., followed by the Fabian Theaters chain in the late-1940’s.
-It converted over to adult films in the late-1960’s when it was taken over by a local operator, John Capano, and showed them until March 2006 when the theatre was raided by the police and closed down.
-The theatre lobby and auditorium are still very original.
+On November 4, 1963 it was renamed Cinerama Art Theater, but the following day in was renamed Cinema Art Theater (probably got into trouble using the Cinerama name?)
+The opening movies for both names were the documentary feature “Women of the World” & Michelle Morgan in “Bluebeard”.
+It converted over to adult films in the late-1960’s when it was taken over by a local operator, John Capano, and showed them until the 1980’s.
+It then operated as a video rental store.
+The theater lobby and auditorium are still very original.
 The original marquee was still on the building, modified with electric lightboxes, when it was removed by the city, citing a safety hazard.
+The building still stands in 2024, function unknown.

 Contributed by Joe Masher